-A student with an institutional cumulative GPA that falls below 2.00 will be placed on academic probation for the following semester.
-The student will be notified through a letter of probation regarding his or her probationary status.
+A student goes on probation if their residential/institutional GPA falls below 2.0 OR if they earn a semester GPA below a 1.0.
+A student meeting either of these qualifications will be placed on academic probation for the following semester.
+The student will be notified through a letter of probation regarding his or her probationary status soon after final grades have been published.